 SEEK ►: Press the left arrow to go to the start of the current or of the previous track.
 Press the right arrow to go to the start of the next track.
-If either of the arrows is held or pressed more than once, the player will continue moving backward or forward through the CD.
+If you hold either arrow or press it more than once, the player will continue moving backward or forward through the CD.
+DISPL (Display): Press this knob to see how long the current track has been playing.
+ET and the elapsed time of the track will appear on the display.
+To change the default on the display (track or elapsed time), press the knob until you see the display you want, then hold the knob for two seconds.
+The radio will produce one beep and the selected display will now be the default.

-DISP (Display): Press this knob to see how long the current track has been playing.
-ET and the elapsed time will appear on the display.
-To change the default on the display (track or elapsed time), push the knob until you see the display you want, then hold the knob for two seconds.
-The radio will produce one beep and selected display will now be the default.
 BAND: Press this button to listen to the radio when a CD is playing.
-The CD will stop but remain in the player.
+The inactive CD will remain safely inside the radio for future listening.

 CD AUX (Auxiliary): Press this button to play a CD when listening to the radio.
+The CD symbol will appear on the display when a CD is loaded.

-▲ EJT (Eject): Press this button to eject a CD.
+\triangle EJT (Eject): Press this button to eject a CD.
 Eject may be activated with either the ignition or radio off.
 CDs may be loaded with the radio and ignition off if this button is pressed first.